Sign up here to get the latest news, updates, and early access to our research and white papers.

 To refresh your mind: cross-selling is a technique to offer additional or complementary products to your customer.
 For example, if the user is buying a dress, you can show it shoes, bags and accessories to complete “the look”.
 In the case of up-sell, instead of complementary products, you will suggest to purchase higher-end versions of that same product or to pay for upgrades and extra features.

 There’s no “right time” to apply any of these techniques.
 However, doing up-sells to customers that historically don’t spend much on your website, doesn’t seem like the right approach.
 Same when it comes to customers buying products that require accessories or complementary services.
-If you don’t do the cross-sell here, you are missing a big opportunity.
+If you don’t do the cross-selling here, you are missing a big opportunity.
 Let’s take, for example, customers buying cameras or smartphones.
-Usually, these items will need a case, bags or even insurance, so it’s the right time to do a cross-sell.
+Usually, these items will need a case, bags or even insurance, so it’s the right time to do a cross-selling.

-Most importantly, cross and up-sells help to increase the value of any purchase, making a positive impact on your revenue and overall profits every month.
+Most importantly, cross and up-sells help increase the value of any purchase, making a positive impact on your revenue and overall profits every month.
 Acquiring new users and making them buy your products is not an easy task.
-But, being able to capitalise your existent database by applying these techniques, it’s a good marketing strategy.
+But, being able to capitalise your existent database by applying these techniques is a good marketing strategy.
 However, the secret to success starts with your approach.
 Cross-selling takes a bit of skill and flair to pull off correctly.
 Your approach has to be subtle.
 Otherwise, the customer is likely to be put off.

 There are many ways to do cross and up-selling.
 It will depend on your strategy and customers.
 Although, these are the most common approaches from an eCommerce perspective:

 This approach is similar but different.
-In both cases, the goal is to increase the purchase value either by selling a higher version (by adding extra services) or by offering complementary products.
-For example, if you sell laptops you can include in your offer an antivirus or an extra service provided by a third-party (a license for a web design software, cloud service, etc.) If you want to go for the premium approach, create a package that includes all the services and accessories for a special price.
+In both cases, the goal is to increase the purchase value by selling a higher version (by adding extra services) or offering complementary products.
+For example, if you sell laptops, you can include in your offer an antivirus or an extra service provided by a third-party (a license for a web design software, cloud service, etc.) If you want to go for the premium approach, create a package that includes all the services and accessories for a special price.